-A complete credential file on each faculty member is maintained in the Academic Affairs Office.
-Each first-year faculty member will complete the "Faculty Record" and submit it to the Academic Affairs Office during the first week of the fall semester.
-The "Faculty Record" is housed in the Academic Affairs office and kept up-to-date by working with the faculty members and their department heads.
-Each faculty member will provide the Academic Affairs Office with up-todate copies of all official college transcripts for inclusion in the individual's personnel file.
-Portfolios for annual evaluation, mid-term review, promotion, and tenure may be submitted in hard copy or digital format per the timeline set by Academic Affairs.
-Digital format standards for portfolio submission will be established by the Faculty Senate in consultation with the Vice President for Academic Affairs.
+A complete file on each faculty member is maintained in the Academic Affairs Office.
+Each new faculty member will complete the "Faculty Record" and submit it to the Academic Affairs Office during the first week of the fall semester.
+Periodically, the "Faculty Record" is checked and brought up-to-date.
+Each faculty member will provide the Academic Affairs Office with up-to-date copies of all official college transcripts for inclusion in the individual's personnel file.

+Portfolios for annual evaluation, mid-term review, promotion, and tenure may be submitted in hard copy or digital format.
+Digital format standards for portfolio submission will be established by the Faculty Senate in consultation with the vice president for academic affairs.